Bohmian Mechanics as a Practical Tool

-In a nutshell, since we placed no restriction on $\hat{B}$, we are mathematically safe to assume that at all times, each Bohmian trajectory $\vec{\xi}$, has a simultaneously determined value $\B^\psi(\vec{x}^{\:\xi}(t),t)$ linked to {\bf every} observable operator $\hat{B}$.
-Whether the information $\B^\psi(\vec{x}^{\:\xi}(t),t)$ reflects an \textbf{ontic property} (a property that the theory postulates to be part of the ontology) or not, is given by the quantum theory at hand.
-For example, we found that when $\B^\psi$ is linked to the momentum operator $\hat{p}_k$, it is equal to the Bohmian momentum, which is an ontic property in Bohmian mechanics, but not in the Copenhagen theory.
-The key is that when $\B^\psi$ is equal to an ontic property, since the Bohmian trajectory exists in the absence of observation, $B$ becomes "speakable" with a well-defined value at all times.
-Importantly though, we saw that the information $\B^\psi$ is an equally well-defined number linked to each Bohmian trajectory, independently of the ontic character of $B$\footnote{The information $\B^\psi$ will evolve continuously as long as the wavefunction evolves unitarily (which in Bohmian mechanics does, as we saw).
-Then, if the system evolves from an eigenstate $\ket{b_1}$ to another $\ket{b_2}$ of eigenvalues $b_1\neq b_2$, $\B^\psi$ will take all the intermediate values not necessarily among the eigenvalues of $\hat{B}$.
-This suggests an interpretation in which the "quantization" of quantum mechanics is an apparent property, due to the fact that for a "proper" measurement, we require that a pointer saying $b$ is compatible with a wavefunction $\ket{b}$ giving a von Neumann measurement $b$ with probability 1.
+In a nutshell, since we placed no restriction on $\hat{B}$, one is safe to assume that at all times, mathematically, each Bohmian trajectory $\vec{\xi}$, has a simultaneously determined value $\B^\psi(\vec{x}^{\:\xi}(t),t)$ linked to {\em every} observable operator $\hat{B}$.
+Whether $\B^\psi(\vec{x}^{\:\xi}(t),t)$ reflect an \textbf{ontic property} (a property that the theory postulates to be part of the ontology) or not, that will be given by the quantum theory at hand.
+For example, we found that when $\B^\psi$ is linked to the momentum operator $\hat{p}_k$, it is equal to the Bohmian particle's momentum, which is an ontic property in Bohmian mechanics, but not in the Copenhagen theory.
+The key is that when $\B^\psi$ is equal to an ontic property, in any theory where a position trajectory exists in the absence of observation, $B$ becomes "speakable" with a well-defined value at all times.
+Importantly however, we saw that the information $\B^\psi$ is an equally well-defined number linked to each trajectory, independently of the ontic character of $B$\footnote{The information $\B^\psi$ will evolve continuously as long as the wavefunction evolves unitarily (which in Bohmian mechanics always does, as we saw).
+Then, if the system evolves from an eigenstate $\ket{b_1}$ to another $\ket{b_2}$ with eigenvalues $b_1\neq b_2$, $\B^\psi$ will take all the intermediate values not necessarily among the eigenvalues of $\hat{B}$.
+This suggests an interpretation in which the "quantization" of quantum mechanics is only an apparent feature, due to the fact that for a "proper" measurement, we require that a pointer saying $b$ is compatible with a wavefunction $\ket{b}$ that yields for a strong measurement the result $b$ with probability 1.
 That is, a wavefunction which has all its Bohmian trajectories with value $b$ for $\B^\psi$.
 Then, we would call it "quantum" because this delicate orchestration can only happen for a certain "quantized number" of wavefunctions (the eigenstates).}.
-Then, the fact (we will show now) that the $\B^\psi$ can be operationally obtained in a laboratory irrespective of their ontic character, will make the information $\B^\psi$ practically useful across the "unspeakables" and independently of the followed theory.
+Then, the fact (we will show now) that the $\B^\psi$ can be operationally obtained in a laboratory, will make the information $\B^\psi$ practically useful across the "unspeakables" and independently on the followed theory.